modernmt/modernmt/INSTALL.md

 Done! go to [README.md](README.md)

-# Option 3 - Installing from source (for contributors)
+# Option 3 - Installing from source

-Build MMT from source allows you to contribute to this repository.
+Build MMT from source ensures the best performance and it also resolves some issues with hardware compatibility.
 The following procedure describes how to build MMT from source in an Ubuntu 14.04 or Ubuntu 16.04 environment.

 ## Installing third-party libraries